zentered/cloudflare-preview-url/README.md

   run: echo "https://${{ steps.cloudflare_preview_url.outputs.preview_url }}"
 ```

-We recommend to set a timeout for this action, if something goes wrong with the build, the Action should stop after 10 minutes:
+We recommend setting a timeout for this action, if something goes wrong with the
+build, the Action should stop after 10 minutes:

 ```yaml
 runs-on: ubuntu-latest